Me Gusta! 14 Spanish Verbs That Copycat Gustar’s Style of Conjugation

 11. Convenir (to be in someone’s interest)

 The verb convenir probably makes you think of two things in English: convene and convenient.
 In this case, the word “convenient” is kind of helpful in remembering the definition of this Spanish verb.
-If something is convenient for you then it’s probably in your interest (thought not always!).
-Here’s an example of how this verb is used in Spanish:
+If something is convenient for you then it’s probably in your interest (though not always!).

 Los cambios en el horario no me convienen nada.
 (The changes in the schedule are not in my interest at all.)